-Accounting Analysis
+Accounting Analysis - bb2121

-The Company's Amended Collaboration Agreement with Celgene contains the following deliverables: (i) research and development services, (ii) participation on the JSC, (iii) participation on the patent committee, (iv) a license to the first product candidate, (v) manufacture of vectors and associated payload for incorporation into the first optioned product candidate under the license, and (vi) participation on the JGC under the co-development and co-promotion agreement for the first optioned product candidate under the license.
+Upon execution of the Amended Collaboration Agreement, the Company concluded the arrangement contained the following deliverables: (i) research and development services, (ii) participation on the JSC, (iii) participation on the patent committee, (iv) a license to the first product candidate, bb2121, (v) manufacture of vectors and associated payload for incorporation into bb2121, under the license, and (vi) participation on the JGC under the co-development and co-promotion agreement for bb2121.

-The license to the first product candidate was considered a deliverable at the inception of the arrangement and therefore the associated option fee was included in allocable arrangement consideration as the Company believed there was minimal risk with regard to whether Celgene will exercise the option based on the successful completion of preclinical activities and proximity of enrollment of the first patient in an initial Phase I clinical study for this product candidate.
-The Company determined that the obligation within the license to manufacture or have manufactured supplies of vectors and associated payloads for incorporation into the first optioned product candidate is a deliverable, consistent with the option to license the first product candidate.
+The license to the first product candidate, bb2121, was considered a deliverable at the inception of the arrangement and therefore the associated option fee was included in allocable arrangement consideration as the Company believed there was minimal risk with regard to whether Celgene will exercise the option based on the successful completion of preclinical activities and proximity of enrollment of the first patient in an initial Phase I clinical study for this product candidate.
+The Company also determined that the obligation to manufacture, or have manufactured, supplies of vector and associated payload (hereafter referred to as vector manufacturing services) was a deliverable.

-However, the Company determined that the options to license any additional product candidates are substantive options and therefore were not considered deliverables at execution of the Amended Collaboration Agreement.
-Celgene is not contractually obligated to exercise the options.
-Additionally, as a result of the uncertain outcome of the discovery, research and development activities, the Company is at risk with regard to whether Celgene will exercise the options to license additional product candidates.
-Moreover, the Company determined that the options are not priced at a significant and incremental discount.
-Accordingly, the options to other product candidates are not considered deliverables and the associated option fees are not included in allocable arrangement consideration.
+However, the Company determined that the options to license any additional product candidates were substantive options and therefore were not considered deliverables at execution of the Amended Collaboration Agreement.
+Celgene was not contractually obligated to exercise the options.
+Additionally, as a result of the uncertain outcome of the discovery, research and development activities, the Company was at risk with regard to whether Celgene would exercise the options to license additional product candidates.
+Moreover, the Company determined that the options were not priced at a significant and incremental discount.
+Accordingly, the options to other product candidates were not considered deliverables and the associated option fees were not included in allocable arrangement consideration.

-Upon execution of the Amended Collaboration Agreement in June 2015, the Company concluded that each of the three delivered elements at the inception of the agreement (research and development services, participation on the JSC and participation on the patent committee) had standalone value from the other undelivered elements.
+Upon execution of the Amended Collaboration Agreement in June 2015, the Company concluded that each of the three delivered elements at the inception of the agreement (research and development services, participation on the JSC and participation on the patent committee) had standalone value from the undelivered elements.
 Additionally, the Amended Collaboration Agreement does not include return rights related to the collaboration term.
 Accordingly, each deliverable qualified as a separate unit of accounting.

-The Company determined that each of the delivered elements had the same period of performance (the three year term through projected initial Phase I clinical study substantial completion) and the same pattern of revenue recognition, ratably over the period of performance as there was no other discernible pattern of recognition.
-The Company identified the allocable arrangement consideration as the \$25.0 million up-front research and development funding payment, \$10.0 million option fee for the first product candidate, \$20.0 million related to remaining deferred revenue from the original Collaboration Agreement, and \$54.1 million of contingent revenue related to the estimated amounts that will be received from Celgene for manufacturing services.
-The \$109.0 million total allocable arrangement consideration was allocated based on the relative estimated selling price of the separate units of accounting at the inception of the amended agreement, resulting in \$17.3 million allocated to the three delivered elements at the inception of the agreement, which will be recognized over an initial three year term.
+The Company determined that each of the delivered elements had the same period of performance (the three-year term through projected initial Phase I clinical study substantial completion) and the same pattern of revenue recognition, ratably over the period of performance as there was no other discernible pattern of recognition.
+The Company identified the allocable arrangement consideration as the \$25.0 million up-front research and development funding payment, \$10.0 million option fee for the first product candidate, bb2121, \$20.0 million related to remaining deferred revenue from the original Collaboration Agreement, and \$54.1 million related to the estimated amounts that will be received from Celgene for manufacturing services.
+The \$109.0 million total allocable arrangement consideration was allocated based on the relative estimated selling price of the separate units of accounting at the inception of the amended agreement, resulting in \$17.3 million allocated to the three delivered elements at the inception of the agreement, which will be recognized over a three year term.